Tips for Meeting with a Potential Mentor

 The way in which you approach a potential mentor will have a great deal of impact on whether you end up being recommended by the mentor to join their lab.
 There are two key things you need to do in order to make a positive impression: (1) provide information about yourself, and (2) learn something about the research topic in advance of making first contact.

 Providing information about yourself is relatively easy.
 Useful information includes class level, major, GPA, relevant courses taken, and any prior experience.
 If you have a resume available, this is very helpful.
 Learning something about the topic is a bit harder, but a little effort can go a long way.
 Take the time to browse through the mentor's website and look for any relevant publications authored by the mentor.
 Sometimes journal articles are posted directly on the website, or you can use the Web of Science library search to find articles on the topic written by the mentor.

 Once you have collected the information about yourself and about the research topic, you are ready to contact the potential mentor.
 The best way to begin is by sending an email message introducing yourself and explaining why you are interested in the topic.
 This would also be an appropriate time to set up an appointment to meet or for a telephone interview to discuss the research opportunity.
 You might also request additional references or websites you can read prior to your appointment.

-The first meeting with a potential mentor is very important, whether you do it in person (the best way), or by e-mail or phone.
+The first meeting with a potential mentor is very important, whether you do it in person (the best way), or by e-mail, phone, or video conferencing.
 Plan to spend some time with this step.
 Don't wait until the last minute to begin this process.